Math components¶

 - It can be deactivated so that it does not appear in the built optimisation problem by setting

-values creeping in.
-The default value should be set such that it has no impact on the optimisation problem if it is included (most of the time, this meansNaN
+defaultvalue that will be used in math operations to avoidNaNvalues creeping in.
+The default value should be set such that it has no impact on the optimisation problem if it is included (most of the time, this meansNaN).

 Global Expressions¶

-Global expressions are those combinations of decision variables and input parameters that you want access to in multiple constraints / objectives in the model.
+Global expressions are those combinations of decision variables and input parameters (and other global expressions!) that you want access to in multiple constraints / objectives in the model.
 You will also receive the result of the global expression as a numeric value in your optimisation results, without having to do any additional post-processing.

 To not clutter the objective function with all combinations of variables and parameters, we define a separate global expression: